| | |

 utilization programs through involvement of CBOs, NGOs, the private

-sector and the international community.
+sector and the international community. (x) Other

 stakeholders are Fisheries division, TAFIRI, Mbegani Kunduchi, Nyegezi